 In Funding Metrics, LLC v.
 Letha’s Pies, LLC, the Arkansas Supreme Court recently reaffirmed that contractual class-action waivers are enforceable under Arkansas law.1 The Court’s ruling continues a trend reversing past hostility toward parties’ pre-dispute agreements, placing them on the same footing as other contracts.

 The Arkansas trend started with the supreme court’s 2020 ruling in Jorja Trading, Inc. v.
-Willis, where the court rejected Arkansas courts’ prior practice of striking down arbitration and other dispute resolution agreements by applying the doctrine of mutuality of obligation to require that these agreements have perfect symmetry between the parties.2 There, the court explained that mutuality of obligation applies to promises exchanged between parties to a contract as a whole and could not subject agreements about dispute resolution “to a more stringent analysis than other contracts.”3 The court clarified that Arkansas law does not require an exchange of bilateral promises between the parties, an agreement conferring identical rights to the parties, an agreement conferring identical obligations to the parties, or an agreement conferring identical benefits to the parties.4 So a class action waiver, one-sided right to seek judicial relief, waiver of the right to a jury trial, or similar language no longer renders unenforceable the parties’ agreements under Arkansas law.
+Willis.
+There, the court rejected Arkansas courts’ prior practice of applying the doctrine of mutuality of obligation to require that dispute resolution agreements have perfect symmetry between the parties.2 The court clarified that mutuality of obligation applies to promises exchanged in a contract as a whole and that courts could not subject agreements about dispute resolution “to a more stringent analysis than other contracts.”3 The court clarified that Arkansas law does not require an exchange of bilateral promises between the parties, an agreement conferring identical rights to the parties, an agreement conferring identical obligations to the parties, or an agreement conferring identical benefits to the parties.4 So a class action waiver, one-sided right to seek judicial relief, waiver of the right to a jury trial, or similar language no longer renders unenforceable the parties’ agreements under Arkansas law.

 Funding Metrics renews the Supreme Court’s commitment to contractual parity.
 Funding Metrics appealed the circuit court’s class-certification order and refusal to enforce the parties’ class-action waiver.
 Letha’s Pies had successfully argued that Jorja extended only to contracts subject to the Federal Arbitration Agreement.
 Holding the parties’ agreement was binding, the supreme court reversed, reasoning: